 Black 17 Roulette Odds

+- What is the best system to play on the roulette table?
 We are not going to lie.
 There is no such thing as a 'best' system, they all have their strengths and weaknesses.
 Having said that, it is no bad thing to have a plan before you hit the table.
 A system can help you in that.
 The most popular roulette system is probably the Martingale followed by the Fibonacci and the Labouchere.